First Time Here?

-Welcome to St. Paul!
-We are pleased to have you join us for worship on Sunday.
-Whether you are visiting from out of town, or are looking for a new church, we know it can feel a bit challenging the very first time.
+Whether you are searching for a new church, or visiting from out of town, we know it can feel a bit challenging attending a different church the very first time.
 We hope the following information will help ease any concerns you may have.
-We want to make your first visit with us one that is enjoyable and spiritually enriching to you and your family.
+We want to make your visit with us one that is enjoyable and spiritually enriching to you and your family.
 You will find that St. Paul makes available various opportunities for worship, growth, and service for all ages.
-We are here to offer whatever help and support we possibly can.
-We welcome you with open arms to God's house to hear His word, and we look forward to meeting you!
+We are here to offer whatever help and support we possibly can, and we welcome you with open arms to God's house to hear His Word.
+Looking forward to meeting you!

+Feel free to also contact our church administrator with any questions and one of our pastors will get back to you with answers.
 If you have already visited with us, thanks!
 We would love to hear from you.
 Please take a minute to complete a Visitors Form

 Where is St. Paul located?